 The optical disc drive will be disabled if you unplug USB Mass Storage Device in the Safely Remove Hardware window.
-To enable the optical disc drive again, do either of the following:
+To enable the optical disc drive again, follow these steps:

-- □ Right-click the optical disc drive icon on the taskbar and select the option to enable power supply to the optical disc drive. - □ Use VAIO Power Management enable power supply to the optical disc drive.
-See Managing Power with VAIO Power Management (page 134) for more information.
+- 1 Right-click the optical disc drive icon on the taskbar and select the option to disable the power supply to the optical disc drive. - 2 Right-click the optical disc drive icon again and select the option to enable the power supply to the optical disc drive.